jdersch/PERQemu/PERQemu/Readme.txt

   - MPOS version E.29 (unreleased by 3RCC);
   - Accent S4 (an early version from CMU, unreleased);
   - PNX 1.3 (first public release by ICL).

+As of v0.4.6, these PERQ operating systems also boot:

+  - POS version G.6 (last official 3RCC release);
+  - POS version G.7 (released by Accent Systems, 1986?);
+  - PNX 2 (beta; runs from floppy but not yet booting from hard disk).

 NOTE: PNX drops into its microcode debugger (i.e., crashes) after booting if 2MB of memory is configured; it runs fine with 1MB.
 POS and Accent have no